pnemani0193/it590-assign14/README.md

 ## To create two VMs within the Subnetwork ##

-The code needs to be run thrice:

-1. For the creation of VPC
-2. For the creation of Subnetwork
-3. For the creation of VMs

 ```bash

 terraform apply

 ```
-Apply this code thrice and two VMs will be created within Zone = us-west2-a
+> Add the depends_on parameter within each creation so that all the processes do not run in parallel.

+### Running the processes parallely results in errors as the delays in the creation of VPC network and the Subnetwork cause the VMs not to be created. ###